 This spray is suggested only for plantings in which black-knot is a problem.
-To be of value, it must be accompanied by the pruning out and burning all of the "knot".
+To be of value, it must be accompanied by the pruning out and burning all of the "knot" in the dormant season and again in early June.

-Time Materials per 100 gallons To control BLOOM (Beginning with balloon stage and continuing through bloom) Lime-sulfur-2 gallons or Phygon (dichlone)-1⁄2 pound, or Sulfur paste-6 pounds, or Wettable sulfur-5 pounds Black-knot, brown rot (blossom blight)
+BLOOM (Beginning with balloon stage and continuing through bloom) Lime-sulfur-2 gallons or Phygon (dichlone)-1⁄2 pound, or Sulfur paste-6 pounds, or Wettable sulfur-5 pounds Black-knot, brown rot (blossom blight) --- --- --